MaxDZ8/M8M/README.md

 They will also generate a fairly typical (but small) network traffic which might expose you to unwanted attention (if you want to mine at work, check out your company allows that).

 M8M uses the network for configuration.
-This must be considered a security risk.
-It your responsability to secure your network and computer, M8M assumes to be run in a "militarized zone".
+This **must be considered a security risk.
+It your responsability to secure your network and computer**, M8M assumes to be run in a "demilitarized zone".

 If you don't know what this means or you cannot assess how the above affects you please do not use M8M without obtaining and understanding proper information.